View your own data online

 Downloads and source code

 All software downloads are released under an MIT license which is OSI approved.
 Please note however that the zip files also contain Boot Strap and jQuery which are built by third parties and licensed for further use under those third party license rules (please open the source files for information).
 The zip files may also include icons for e.g. facebook and twitter which are should be used under the terms of those organisations but are provided here for convenience.
 We have four main downloads available:

 Use our embed and link tool

 if you want to embed custom versions of a tree that's already on OneZoom.
-If you want to use your own tree data follow the instuctions below.
-If you've got a big and impressive tree and are interested in having it appear on OneZoom we can work with you on this and time the date your page goes live with the embargo period of your associated journal publication.
+If you want to use your own tree data, follow the instuctions below.
+If you've got a big and impressive tree and are interested in having it appear on OneZoom we can work with you on this, and we can time the date your page goes live with the embargo period of your associated journal publication.